roboflow/inference/docs/server_configuration/accepted_input_formats.md

 ## Why should I care?

-Roboflow team has designed the `inference` server to be as easy to integrate as possible.
-That is why we did not forbid to use potentially unsafe data loading methods - having in mind that some amount of users would simply like to have easy serving mechanism, without full-pledged security rigor applied.
+The Roboflow team has designed the inference server to be as user-friendly and straightforward to integrate as possible.
+We understand that some users prioritize ease of use, which is why we did not restrict the use of potentially less secure data loading methods.
+This approach caters to those who prefer a simple and accessible serving mechanism without the need for rigorous security measures.

-At the same time we want the server to be production-redy solution - that's why we provide configuration options making it possible to disable unsafe behaviours.
+However, we also recognize the importance of having a production-ready solution.
+Therefore, we offer configuration options that allow users to disable potentially unsafe behaviors.

-In this document we explain how to configure the server to mitigate security risks or enable unsafe behaviours if needed.
+In this document, we explain how to configure the server to either enhance security or enable more flexible behaviors, depending on your needs.

 ## Deserialization of pickled `numpy` objects